Why keep business records?

 What’s the best system for maintaining business records?

 The recordkeeping system you choose should be tailored to the size and purpose of your company.
 Generally, it is best to separate your official records – those required by the Secretary of State’s office in order to maintain your business’ legal status – and your financial documents.
 Your day-to-day documents, such as payroll and purchases, should be yet a third and highly accessible category.
-File hard copies in three-ring binders with index tabs for quick consulting – but whenever possible, preserve your records digitally as well.
+File hard copies in three-ring binders with index tabs for quick access – but whenever possible, preserve your records digitally as well.

 Finally, make sure you schedule record maintenance on a recurring basis.
 Receipts pile up, contracts get lost, and client files get neglected.
 It’s easy to let paperwork devolve into chaos while you’re chasing “real” business.
 So stay organized, stay current, and perhaps most importantly – keep your digital records backed up.